trymbf/pygameui/docs/components/button.md

 - `width`: Width of the button
 - `height`: Height of the button
 - `border_radius`: Radius for rounded corners
+- `border_color`: Color of the button border, if None, the border will not be drawn
+- `border_width`: Width of the button border
-- `content`: Text displayed on the button
+- `label`: Text displayed on the button
-- `color`: Default button backgroundcolor
+- `color`: Default button background color
-- `hover_color`: Backgroundcolor when the button is hovered over
+- `hover_color`: Background color when the button is hovered over
-- `click_color`: Backgroundcolor when the button is clicked
+- `click_color`: Background color when the button is clicked
 - `text_color`: Color of the text when not hovered
 - `text_hover_color`: Color of the text when hovered over
 - `text_click_color`: Color of the text when clicked